pasqal-io/qadence/docs/tutorials/qml/config_qnn.md

 The model output is the expectation value of the defined observable(s).
 We use the `ObservableConfig` class to specify the observable.

 It can be used to create Hamiltonians with 2-qubit interactions and single-qubit detunings.
-Any Hamiltonian supported by [`hamiltonian_factory`](qadence.constructors.hamiltonians.hamiltonian_factory) can be specified for measurement.
+Any Hamiltonian supported by [`hamiltonian_factory`][qadence.constructors.hamiltonians.hamiltonian_factory] can be specified for measurement.

 For example, suppose we want to measure the Z operator: